steenk/key-value-pointer/README.md

 })
 ```

-In the browser without a module loader:
+Or in the browser without a module loader:

 ```js
 <script src="kvp.js"></script>